 - 25 This section examines the context of the - 26 transportation problems that affect the Route 51 - 27 crossing (Chester Bridge and Horse Island Chute - 28 Bridge).
-As defined here, context refers to the overall - 29 nature, scope, and degree of how the transportation - 30 problems affect the existing corridor. - 31 These transportation problems are often interrelated - 32 but are discussed within the framework of four - 33 major elements. - 1.3.1 The Route 51 Crossing is Too - Narrow for Current DesignStandards - 37 The Chester Bridge and the Horse Island Chute - 38 Bridge were designed and constructed for narrower - 39 vehicles than currently exist.
-Consequently, several
+As defined here, context refers to the - 29 overall nature, scope, and degree of how the - 30 transportation problems affect the existing - 31 corridor. - 32 These transportation problems are often - 33 interrelated but are discussed within the - 34 framework of four major elements. - 1.3.1 The Route 51 Crossing is Too Narrow for Current Design Standards - 38 The Chester Bridge and the Horse Island Chute - 39 Bridge were designed and constructed for